-4. Sand Mining Methods: Lind uses the stationary potholing method of hydraulic sand mining.
-Stationary potholing involves an initial search for an appropriate sand source, followed by "stationary" mining by burying the suction pipe into the substrate and keeping it from moving by either anchoring or engine thrust.
+- 4. Sand Mining Methods: Suisun Associates uses two methods of hydraulic sand mining stationary potholing and moving potholing: - Stationary potholing, involves an initial search for an appropriate sand source, followed by "stationary" mining by burying the drag head into the substrate and controlling the drag head from moving by either anchoring or engine thrust.
+Lind uses this method exclusively.